oracle-devrel/devo.tutorials/ci-automation/1-automation-basics.md

 Sometimes infrastructure isn't your major concern and what you really need are tools that predominantly operate in the realm of configuration management, such as [Ansible](https://www.ansible.com) or [Chef](https://www.chef.io)/[Cinc](https://cinc.sh).
 These are all options for managing infrastructure as well, but you may be better off with tools that focus exclusively on *infrastructure management*.
 For OCI's part, it's certainly no exception in supporting many of these different platforms.

-## IaC and Terraform
+## CLI and IaC (Terraform)

-In the rest of this series, we're going to target using Terraform to manage OCI infrastructure.
-Why Terraform?
-It's fairly mature at this point, widely adopted, and has support for a wide variety of cloud platforms, including OCI.
-Additionally, there are plenty of resources available and Terraform enjoys strong user support, making it an ideal tool.
-Terraform is mainly targeted at managing infrastructure and not so much the configuration management side of things.
-But it's super powerful when combined with a traditional configuration management tool like Ansible.
+For the remainder of this series we are going to explore the capabilities of CLI and IaC for deploying and managing infrastructure.
+We'll compare the pros and cons of each so you can ultimately make the decision regarding which fits best for your particular situation.

 ## What's Next

-By now, you should be a little more familiar with IaC and ready to get started with Terraform!
+By now, you should have a basic understanding of how to configure the tools (Command Line Interface and Terraform) illustrated in this tutorial.
+You're ready to dive right in and start automating.

 Until your next lesson, happy coding!
-Take a look at the [next lesson](2-experiencing-terraform) in the Terraform 101 series and go through a very quick experience in using Terraform.
-From there, you'll dive into several aspects of how Terraform works.
+Take a look at the [next lesson](2-automated-deployment-cli) in the Container Instances Automation 101 series, and go through the process of deploying resources using the OCI CLI.
+After that, you'll experiment with Terraform before moving on to some more advanced use cases.

 To explore more information about development with Oracle products: